DEFEDGE/MTD-manager-console/Bank_setup.md

         <IP_WORKER>  worker1.cluster.local worker01 worker1
         <IP_WORKER2>  worker2.cluster.local worker02 worker2
    ```
-   i.e., add a space after your machine (worker01, and worker02) name and then the correct name (worker1, and worker2).
+   i.e., add a space after your machine name (worker01, and worker02) and then the correct name (worker1, and worker2).
 Change row 16 of `backend_deployment.yaml` and row 23 of `frontend_deployment.yaml` using your machine name.
-Afterward, run:
+Afterward, on the master run:
    ```sh
    kubectl apply -f backend_deployment.yaml kubectl apply -f frontend_deployment.yaml
    ```

 3. Use of the `HOST BROWSER` and nodes are named `master`, `worker1` and `worker2`:
    go to `C:\Windows\System32\drivers\etc\hosts` and add the IP and the names master, worker1, worker2:
    ```yaml
    	------